How to Grow Garlic

 How Hardy Is Garlic

 Hardiness ,as you may expect, depends on the variety of garlic.
 Varieties referred to as Hardneck are the hardiest tolerant well below 0 degrees but it stores less well.
-Softneck garlic is less hardy but it will store well and easily all over winter.
+Softneck garlic is less hardy but it will store well all over winter.
 The least hardy is Elephant garlic.

 What is the best garlic to grow